Leuthil/FindStreams/README.md

 # FindStreams
-Kodi addon that adds a context menu item for videos to help find legal streams in your region (free, rent, buy, etc).
+Kodi addon that adds a context menu item for movies/TV shows to help find legal streams in your region (free, rent, buy, etc).

 ## Supported Regions
 Finds streams for the following regions (JustWatch-supported regions):